Skip to Content

 Bartering 101 For When It Hits The Fan - This is not the case in a disaster scenario.
 The types of goods and services desired in an emergency tend to be inelastic, meaning; the demand remains the same even when the “price” (in this case, the number or quality of goods for which a good can be exchanged) increases.
 This is the reason some states have laws against price gouging during weather emergencies; people will fill up their tanks even when the price of gas has jumped several dollars per gallon.

-While the value of the American dollar is not fixed, in the short term, its purchasing power is stable, with real value loss (or gain) occurring in the long-term.
+While the value of the American dollar is not fixed in the short term, its purchasing power is stable, with real value loss (or gain) occurring in the long term.

 When making preparations for a disaster scenario, be it the aftermath of a devastating weather event or prolonged civil unrest, it is important to remember that the value of currency will almost certainly decrease due to inflation.

-When determining one’s level of preparedness, one cannot simply substitute savings for the necessities an individual or family will need if social/economic collapse occurs.
 We spend a few pennies, on average, for a gallon of city tap water, while the value of that same gallon of safe drinking water, in a disaster scenario, will increase significantly.

 Not only does the value of money change but also the value of goods, especially, basic necessities.